Friday, July 29, 2016

 Welcome to paradise!

-So many of the island business folks that we deal with on a regular basis don’t have signs for their establishments, and when we ask why not, the answer is usually something like, “Because everyone knows me,” followed by a shoulder shrug.
-Well that works, at least for locals – but what about the newcomers?
+So many of the island business folks that we deal with regularly don’t have signs for their establishments, and when we ask why not, the answer is usually something like, “Because everyone knows me,” followed by a shoulder shrug.
+That works for locals, but what about the newcomers?

 Here are a few of our favourite businesses that we have found over the years – without the aid of signage.

-The first guy we found was Francisco Avalos of Tapiceria Caribe Tropic according to the business card that he gave us in 2007, but if you go looking for his sign: nada!
+The first guy we found was Francisco Avalos of Tapiceria Caribe Tropic, according to the business card he gave us in 2007, but if you look for his sign, nada!
 Nothing.

 Francisco does upholstery of every kind imaginable.
 New cushions for sofas, new tops for boats, seats and tops for golf carts, totally new brightly coloured canvas for the big tour boats like Dancer and new leather upholstery for our Mini Cooper seats.